planet-ai-art/planet-ai-art.github.io/_posts/2022-10-17-2022-ping-return-capsual.md

 **Return Capsule**<br/>
 by Cynthia V. and Ping W.<br/>

-This submission is for the 2022 Planet+AI Image Challenge themed on *Imagining Mars Sample Return*.
+This submission is for the 2022 Planet+AI Art Challenge themed on *Imagining Mars Sample Return*.

 NASA's images used to create this digital image: <br/>
 1. Mars Earth Entry System Aeroshell at Entry [https://mars.nasa.gov/resources/27054/mars-earth-entry-system-aeroshell-at-entry/](https://mars.nasa.gov/resources/27054/mars-earth-entry-system-aeroshell-at-entry/){:target="_blank"}.
 The Mars Earth Entry System for the Mars Sample Return will contain the orbiting sample inside a disk-shaped vehicle with a heat shield for safe entry through the Earth's atmosphere.